Cipherxzc/vlut.cpp/evaluation/Evaluation.md

 vlut.cpp supports ARM and x86 CPU, covering most modern devices.

-To conduct the complete evaluation, it is recommended that you have:
+To run vlut.cpp on your device, it is recommended that you have:

-- x86_64 or ARMv8 CPUs.
+- CPU: x86_64 or ARMv8.
-- \>= xx GB RAM.
-- \>= yy GB Disk.
+- RAM: 4 GB (inference only), or 16 GB (model conversion).
+- Disk: 16 GB (vlut.cpp only), or 128 GB (all frameworks).
-- OS: Ubuntu/WSL/Android
+- OS: Ubuntu/WSL/Android.
-- (optional) Python: TODO
+- Python: >=3.10 (model conversion).

-Notes:

-- Tested devices and configurations are listed in the paper.
+Tested devices and configurations are listed in the paper.
-- Hardware and software requirements by baselines: TODO.

 ### Models

-Thanks to our flexible sub-2-bit packing method, vlut.cpp supports a rich set of ternary LLMs, including [HF BitNet family](https://huggingface.co/1bitLLM), [Llama family](https://huggingface.co/HF1BitLLM), [Falcon3 family](https://huggingface.co/collections/tiiuae/falcon3), and [TriLM family](https://huggingface.co/SpectraSuite).
+With flexible sub-2-bit packing, vlut.cpp supports a rich set of ternary LLMs, including [HF BitNet family](https://huggingface.co/1bitLLM), [Llama family](https://huggingface.co/HF1BitLLM), [Falcon3 family](https://huggingface.co/collections/tiiuae/falcon3), and [TriLM family](https://huggingface.co/SpectraSuite).

 Belows are tested models in the paper (verified, and recommended for evaluation).